-A gap analysis records the number of gaps in traffic flow in a 5 minute period, which is greater than the road crossing time.
-Four such gaps in a 5 minute period are considered acceptable.
-Where there is a formal way of crossing the road (zebra, pelican or puffin crossing) this will negate the need for a gap analysis.
+A gap analysis records the number of gaps in traffic flow in a 5-minute period, which is greater than the road crossing time.
+Four such gaps in a 5-minute period is considered acceptable.
+Where there is a formal way of crossing the road (zebra, pelican, or puffin crossing) this will negate the need for a gap analysis.